Lole y Manuel

-Lole y Manuel was a gitano (Spanish Romani) musical duo formed by Dolores Montoya Rodríguez (1954) and Manuel Molina Jiménez (1948-2015).
+Lole y Manuel was a gitano (Spanish Romani) musical duo formed by singer Dolores Montoya Rodríguez (1954-) and guitarist Manuel Molina Jiménez (1948-2015).
 They composed and performed innovative flamenco music between 1972 and 1993.

 This couple was the first exponent of flamenco music aimed at a non-exclusively flamenco audience.
-They were one of the first precursors of the musical stream called "New flamenco".
+They were one of the precursors to the musical stream called "New flamenco".

 Lole and Manuel were married, and were a professional couple.
 Manuel Molina and Dolores Montoya are members of Romani families of artistic descent.
 Manuel was the son of Manuel Molina Acosta, better known as "El Encajero", who was a professional guitar player.

 Lole is the daughter of flamenco singer and dancer Antonia Rodríguez Moreno, better known as "La Negra", and her father was the dancer Juan Montoya.
 Their daughter is the singer Alba Molina.

 Their groundbreaking first album Nuevo Día, decisively produced by flamenco producer Ricardo Pachón, fused traditional Spanish flamenco with Molina's poetic lyrics and foreign styles and influences.
 The music is recognized for the emotive, yet sweet voice of Lole Montoya and the operatic, flashy guitar of Manuel.